Red6785/system24/README.md

 # system24

-a tui-style discord theme, inspired by [spicetify text theme](https://github.com/spicetify/spicetify-themes/tree/master/text).
+a fork of a tui-style discord theme, inspired by [spicetify text theme](https://github.com/spicetify/spicetify-themes/tree/master/text). original by refact0r changes include: a gold highlighter, a font ([monocraft](https://github.com/IdreesInc/Monocraft)), optional crt scan effect you must install monocraft on your system for the font to work.
 ![screenshot](/assets/screenshot3.png)

 ## discord server